dotnet/AspNetCore.Docs/aspnetcore/mvc/views/partial.md

 Unlike MVC view or page rendering, a partial view doesn't run *_ViewStart.cshtml*.
 For more information on *_ViewStart.cshtml*, see <xref:mvc/views/layout>.

 Partial view file names often begin with an underscore (`_`).
 This naming convention isn't required, but it helps to visually differentiate partial views from views and pages.
-When the file name starts with an underscore, Razor Pages doesn't process the markup file as a Razor Pages page, even when the file's markup includes the `@page` directive.

 ::: moniker-end

+::: moniker range="= aspnetcore-2.1"

+In ASP.NET Core 2.1, Razor Pages serves as a page any partial view whose file name begins with an underscore.

+::: moniker-end

+::: moniker range="= aspnetcore-2.0 || >= aspnetcore-2.2"

+In ASP.NET Core 2.0 and ASP.NET Core 2.2 or later, Razor Pages doesn't serve the partial view as a page.
+Don't rely on this behavior as a means to secure the partial views.

+::: moniker-end

-::: moniker range="< aspnetcore-2.1"
+::: moniker range="< aspnetcore-2.0"

 A partial view is a *.cshtml* markup file maintained within the *Views* folder.